thabetx/raylib-zig-playground/readme.md

 Build with `zig build`.

-`program.zig` Is the main part of the program.
+`program.zig` is the main program.

-'watcher.zig` watches `program.zig` and restarts it on change.
+`watcher.zig` watches `program.zig` and restarts it on change.
 This makes iterating on the code more fun.

 You can use `watch.bat` to start the watcher.

+`raylib.lib` is a bundled prebuilt raylib created by running 'zig build -Drelease-fast` in `raylib/src` in raylib's repository.

-Note that this setup is currently works on Windows Only.
+Note that this setup currently works only on Windows.

 Enjoy!